The cluster modular group of the dimer model: Introduction

-Cluster modular transformations for the $dP_2$ quiver, which has a pentagon Newton polygon, were explicitly studied in \cite{GLVY16}.
+Cluster modular transformations for the del Pezzo quiver $dP_2$, which has a pentagon Newton polygon, were explicitly studied in \cite{GLVY16}.
 The $dP_3$ quiver with a hexagonal Newton polygon has been studied in \cites{LMNT14, LM17, LM19}.
-The cube recurrence studied in \cites{CS04, PS06} arises as the restriction to $\mathcal R_P$ of a cluster modular transformation on the $dP_3$ graph \cite{GK12}*{Section 6.3}.
+The cube recurrence studied in \cites{CS04, PS06} arises as the restriction to the resistor network subvariety of a cluster modular transformation on the $dP_3$ graph \cite{GK12}*{Section 6.3}.

-\paragraph{Acknowledgments.} I would like to thank Rick Kenyon, from whom I learned a lot about this subject, for many enlightening discussions.
-I thank Gregg Musiker for pointing me to many references as I was starting this project, Giovanni Inchiostro for the appendix and many insightful conversations about algebraic geometry and Harold Williams for patiently answering my questions about his work, several helpful suggestions and for pointing out an error in an earlier draft of this paper.
-I am grateful to Dan Abramovich, Melody Chan and Xufan Zhang for fruitful discussions.